t10ko/hooking-api/README.md

     console.log( 'Timeout called!!!' );
 }, 1000 );
 ```
-Fast loading for the functions from the same source.
+Fast loading functions from the same source.
 ```javascript
 //  You can load functions from the same source, so instead of writing this.
 Natives.load( 'EventTarget.prototype.addEventListener', 'EventTarget.prototype.removeEventListener', 'EventTarget.prototype.dispatchEvent' );